By Free Fusion Repair Team

 Replacement Can Be Better When the Phone No Longer Fits the Job

-If the current phone no longer supports that workflow properly, replacing it can be the stronger decision.
 The point is not to repair every phone at any cost.
 The point is to choose the option that gives the business the best balance of cost, reliability, security and working time.

 For businesses, the safest decision is usually not to repair every phone automatically or replace every damaged device straight away.
-The better approach is to assess the iPhone first, understand the fault, compare the repair cost with the device’s business value and then decide what makes sense.
+The better approach is to assess the iPhone first, understand the fault, compare the repair cost with the device’s business value and then decide what makes practical sense.

 This is especially important when several phones are involved.
 One device may only need a screen repair, another may need a battery replacement, and another may no longer be worth saving because of age, liquid damage or multiple faults.
 Treating every device the same way can lead to unnecessary spending.

-A repair-first assessment gives the business more control.
+An assessment-first approach gives the business more control.
 It allows decision-makers to separate phones that are worth repairing from phones that should be replaced.
 It also helps avoid situations where a business buys a replacement device before realising that the original phone could have been restored more quickly and with less setup work.

 Device-by-Device Assessment Is Better Than Guesswork